resyfer/proxy/README.md

 # Proxy

 Control the proxy settings with one command, and as configured as you want it to be!
+Easier time changing from one proxy to another in the campus or any corporate http proxy!

+Cross-platform, and has 0 dependencies!!

 # Installation

-**NOTE**: Installations don't work yet, but the following instructions are for how it *will* work in future.
+**NOTE: Installation instructions don't work yet as there are not releases, but the following instructions are for how it *will* work in future**.
+Please [build from source](#building-from-source) in the meantime till there's a stable release!

 Just download the zips from the [Releases](https://github.com/resyfer/proxy/releases) according to your architecture and operating system.
 Unzip it and run the script